ministryofjustice/curious-API/README.md

-# Curious
+# Curious API

-## A Contract Management System for Education Providers
+## An API into Curious - the Contract Management System for HMPPS Education Providers

 Supplier : [MegaNexus](https://www.meganexus.com)